calvinhobbes119/BehavioralCloning/README.md

 I started out by splitting the included dataset  80/20 into training and validation sets.
 I used the Adam optimizer with a batch size of 32 samples, and training for 7 epochs.
 After observing the performance of the network I collected additional data on stretches of the track where the car was veering off course, and included them in my dataset.
 I repeated this procedure until the car was able to go completely around the track without going off course.

 [![Augmented Data Set 1](https://github.com/calvinhobbes119/BehavioralCloning/blob/master/Untitled.png)](https://youtu.be/RFD8soBKVxM)

+Future improvements
+---
+I plan to experiment using more augmented dataset created from the challenge track to get the car successfully complete the challenge course as well.
+Currently it makes it way through roughly 10% of the challenge course before veering off track.
+The validation loss is still fairly high after 20 epochs of training, indicating that the network weights have not yet converged.
+I am currently testing by increasing the number of epochs as well as collecting more data on the challenge track.